Business Law in Pakistan

 Schedule of Filing Fee

-Companies remain the most favorite form of business organization in Pakistan especially for medium and large-scale business enterprises.
-Legal regime for establishment and regulation of companies in Pakistan is given in the Companies Ordinance, 1984.
+Companies remain the most favorite form of business organization in Pakistan, especially for medium and large-scale business enterprises.
+The legal regime for the establishment and regulation of companies in Pakistan is given in the Companies Ordinance, 1984.
 Whereas the function of administration of these companies is vested in the Securities and Exchange Commission of Pakistan and the Registrar of Companies appointed by the Securities and Exchange Commission of Pakistan for a province of Pakistan where such company is to be registered.

 The Companies Ordinance, 1984 provides for three different types of companies: